fionahiklas/simple-gist-api-test/README.md

 ## Tests

+### Prerequisites

 Tests are written using [BATS][BATS] this can be installed using [homebrew][homebrew] on MacOS

 ```
 brew install bats-core
 ```

+Or on Linux `apt install bats` for Debian does not appear to find a new enough version of BATS to install.
+They are stuck at 1.2 whereas Fedora 36, RHEL 8, and OpenSUSE have > 1.5.0.

-Or on Linux `apt install bats` for Debian or `yum install bats` or `dnf install bats` for an RPM-based distro such as RHEL/CentOS/Rocky or similar.
+Should be possible to use `yum install bats` or `dnf install bats` on a recent RPM-based distro to get a version of BATS that is suitable

+Alternatively you could clone the [Bats repo](https://github.com/bats-core/bats-core) and add the bin directory to the path (not tested this approach).
+There is also a [docker image](https://hub.docker.com/r/bats/bats) which can be used by mounting the code to test under the `/code/` volume.

+TODO: Add instructions on using Docker image on x86 and ARM linux platforms

+### Running

 You can run the tests for the script using